openresty/replace-filter-nginx-module/README.markdown

 TODO
 ====

-* implement multiple `replace_filter` directives in the same location.
-All the patterns will be applied as in a tokenizer.
+* implement multiple `replace_filter` directives in a single location.
+All the patterns will be applied at the same time as in a tokenizer.
+We will *not* use the longest token match semantics, but rather, patterns will be prioritized according to their order in the configure file.
 * reduce the amount of data that has to be buffered for when an partial match is already found.
 * recycle the memory blocks used to buffer the pending capture data.